ceramic-mug/ceramic-mug.github.io/_posts/2023-04-15-Hopeandfuture.md

 Languish now as in His day if
 Trusting not His outstretched hand
 We go our separate way--
-And with His blood to stay,
+And with His blood to stay
 The wrath of God.

 So seeing I, in fear and hope,